lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Set a Response Limit
 =============================

 Check this box to set a target number of tallied responses for this study, and enter an integer value in the **Maximum Responses** field.
 When this limit is set, the study will automatically pause whenever the number of tallied responses reaches (or surpasses) the limit.
-Sessions already in progress when the limit is reached are permitted to complete.
+Responses already in progress when the limit is reached are permitted to complete.
 You can add/remove/change the study's response limit at any time.
 Leave the box unchecked for no response limit.

 A **tallied response** is one that counts toward your response limit.
-A response is tallied if it meets all of the following criteria:
+A response is tallied if:

-- ``is_preview`` is ``False`` (preview sessions are never tallied)
+.. rst-class:: tallied-criteria-list

+- It is not a preview
-- ``eligibility`` is "Eligible" or is blank (blank is treated as eligible for backwards compatibility)
+- The child is eligible

-For internal studies (Lookit and jsPsych), a response must also meet these additional criteria:
+Responses to external studies are tallied based only on the criteria above.
+For internal studies (Lookit and jsPsych), a response must also meet these criteria in order to be tallied:

-- ``completed`` is ``True``
+.. rst-class:: tallied-criteria-list

-- ``completed_consent_frame`` is ``True``
+- It is complete
+- It contains a consent frame
-- The most recent consent ruling is not "rejected"
+- Its most recent consent ruling is accepted or pending (not rejected)

-External study responses are tallied based only on the ``is_preview`` and ``eligibility`` criteria above.

 You can override the automatic tallied/untallied status for any individual response on the :ref:`Individual Responses <individual_responses>` page.
 If the study's tallied response count later drops back below the limit (e.g. because a response was changed from tallied to untallied), the study will **not** automatically re-start - you will need to re-start the study manually if you want data collection to continue.